dsc-courses/practice.dsc10.com/problems/wi21-final/q12-vaccine.md

 **Answer: ** 625

-To anwser this question we can find the minimum number of people to survey by plugging in n = (2/0.04)^2 (0.5) (1-0.5) = 625.
+To answer this question we can find the minimum number of people to survey by plugging in n = (2/0.04)^2 (0.5) (1-0.5) = 625.
 To solve this we use the following formula: n = (Z/M)^2 * (P) * (1-P) where n is the sample size, Z is the score, M is the margin of error, and P is the probability.